ildyria/personal-website/pages/index.md

 <<`2016 - Internship at STMicroelectronics` ||
 Formal methods in differential and linear trail search : <a href="files/report-insa.pdf">[report]</a> <a href="files/Slides-Soutenance-INSA.pdf">[slides]</a>
-<span style="color:#999;">With respect to the original version, typos have been corrected and some parts from the Apendix have been placed after the Preface.</span>
+<span class="light-gray">With respect to the original version, typos have been corrected and some parts from the Apendix have been placed after the Preface.</span>
 Presentation: A brief introduction to Logic <a href="files/A%20brief%20introduction%20to%20Logic.pdf">[slides]</a> >>

 ## COPYRIGHT {id="COPYRIGHT"}